gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Modeling real data with graph-constrained models

 \subsection{Gaussian multi-modal regression for neuro spike train data}

-A changepoint model with exponential decreasing segments has been proposed for calcium imaging data from neuroscience \citep{jewell2018fast}.
-We fit this model to one calcium imaging data set (Figure~\ref{fig:AR1-multimodal}, Right top) and observed that it is difficult to find a parameter that detects both labeled spikes (red rectangles).
-Part of the difficulty is the fact that there are two parameters to tune, the penalty $\beta$ and also the exponential decay parameter $\gamma$.
+The so-called AR1 change-point model, where the mean decreases exponentially within each segment has been proposed for detecting spikes in calcium imaging data from neuroscience \citep{jewell2018fast}.
+We fit this model to one calcium imaging data set (Figure~\ref{fig:AR1-multimodal}, Right top) and observed that it is difficult to find a parameter that detects both labeled spikes.
+Red rectangles in Figure~\ref{fig:AR1-multimodal} indicate labels provided by an electrophysiological method which is taken as ground-truth in order to emphasize the qualitative difference between the two algorithms.
+Part of the difficulty of the AR1 model is the fact that there are two parameters to tune, the penalty $\beta$ and also the exponential decay parameter $\gamma$.
+It is more difficult to tune two parameters using grid search because of its quadratic time complexity.
+Another issues is that a visual inspection of the data suggests that the rate of decay of the mean between spikes may not be constant as assumed by the AR1 model.

-We therefore propose a new multi-modal regression model (Isotonic up - Isotonic down graph shown in Figure \ref{fig:AR1-multimodal}, left) with only one parameter, the penalty $\beta$ which controls the number of changes.
-In this model there are several modes, and the number of modes is controlled by the penalty $\beta$.
-Each mode consists of any number of up changes followed by any number of down changes.
+We therefore propose a new multi-modal regression model (Isotonic up - Isotonic down graph shown in Figure~\ref{fig:AR1-multimodal}, left) with only one parameter, the penalty $\beta$.
+We can view this model as detecting modes in the data.
+Each mode consists of a period before-hand where the mean increases followed by a period where then mean decreases.
+The period where the mean increases can be interpreted as a period of time where a spike occurs, with the periods where the mean decreases modeling the decay in the data after the spike end.
+The number of detected spikes is equal to the number of regions where the mean increases, and is controlled by the penalty $\beta$.
 We observed that it is easy to find a penalty $\beta$ which detects both labeled spikes.
 Overall these results indicate that the proposed multi-modal regression model (Isotonic up - Isotonic down) is promising for spike detection in calcium imaging data.
+We leave a more extensive quantitative comparison to future work.